Donate

 May 31, 1881 – June 5, 1966

-Sister M. Nazaretta Early, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Sunday, June 5, 1966 at the Marian Convent in Scranton, Pennsylvania.
+Sister M. Nazaretta Early, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Sunday, June 5, 1966, at the Marian Convent in Scranton, PA.

 From 1963 until the time of her death, Sister Nazaretta served as a prayer minister at the Marian Convent.

-She is preceded in death by a brother, Dr. Edward.
+She is preceded in death by two brothers, Dr. Edward, Jr. and Thomas, and a sister, Nellie Reilly.

 Archival Remembrance: